 The Passerelle des Arts is a pedestrian bridge that connects the Louvre to the Institut de France.
 It was built in 1993, so you can imagine it has quite a history.

-The bridge was constructed at a time when there was no pedestrian access to either museum from the Seine river.
+The bridge was constructed when pedestrians could not access either museum from the Seine river.
 In fact, this was not true for any historic building on either side of this stretch of the waterway—it seems as if Parisians just weren’t allowed there!
-That changed when then-President François Mitterand decided to create access for tourists and visitors alike by building two bridges: one for cars, and one for pedestrians.
+That changed when then-President François Mitterand decided to create access for tourists and visitors alike by building two bridges: one for cars and one for pedestrians.

-The Pont des Arts (as it’s also known) is now used by over five million people per year to cross over from one side of Paris’ River Seine to another!
+The Pont des Arts (as it’s also known) is now used by over five million people annually to cross over from one side of Paris’ River Seine to another!

 Metro and RER Stations Nearby